LIVE MASTERCLASS: 7 Strategies For Parents To Help Your Child Earn $100,000 College Scholarships & Ace The New 2025 Digital SAT. Enroll Free!

 When pursuing your pre-med route, keep these tips in mind to help improve your chances of getting into your top choices of medical schools later.

 If you’ve decided on pursuing a pre-med path before college, then take advantage of your first two years in undergraduate by using that time to knock out your basic medical school requirements.
-Not only will this relieve pressure on your mind, but you can also use the remaining time in your undergraduate career for other activities.
+This relieves pressure on your mind, and you can also use the remaining time in your undergraduate career for other activities.

 Many pre-med students use their remaining two years to study abroad, take a variety of different electives to broaden their horizons, or pursue an additional, non-science related major or minor.
 By taking on that heavy load upfront, you will make the rest of your college experience much more fruitful and memorable.